ThinkInvis/RoR2-RadialPings/ModMeta/README.md

 Generally aggressive option.

 - Ping an item/interactable to claim it.
-- Ping the Teleporter to suggest starting it.
+- Ping the Teleporter to suggest starting it (votable).
 - Ping an enemy to suggest attacking it.
-- Ping any other point to say you want to hurry up.
+- Ping any other point to say you want to hurry up (votable).

 #### Look at This